Diocese of Saint Cloud: 1870 to 1900

 On February 12, 1875, Pope Pius IX established the Vicariate Apostolic of Northern Minnesota.
 The pope named Abbot Rupert Seidenbusch, leader of the Abbey of St. Louis on the Lake, as the vicar apostolic.
 His jurisdiction covered all of present-day Minnesota, North Dakota, and South Dakota.

 After his consecration, Seidenbusch traveled across the vicariate by buggy, wagon, and rail and continued to solicit donations from Europe.
-He used Saint Mary's Church as his temporary cathedral, administering confirmation for the first time there in 1875.
+He used Saint Mary's Church in St. Cloud as his temporary cathedral, administering confirmation for the first time there in 1875.
 He performed his first ordinations of seminarians at Saint John's College in 1876.
 Seidenbusch oversaw the completion of Holy Angels Cathedral in 1884.
 During his term, the Vatican removed the Dakotas and erected the Diocese of Duluth from the vicariate.
 Seidenbusch retired due to poor health in 1888.